 Are you interested in being a powerful voice in a child's life?
-Come to an Infor Session to learn if being a CASA Volunteer is right for you.
+Come to an Infor Session to learn if being a Court Appointed Special Advocate (CASA) Volunteer is right for you.

 The Creekside building is across from Wendy's on the corner of Davis St. (caddy corner from San Leandro BART).